-The defender played for both Manchester clubs before going on to make her senior debut for Everton Ladies – she captained the side in 2014.
+The defender played for both Manchester clubs before going on to make her senior debut for Everton Ladies.
+She also captained the Toffees side in 2014.

-Hayes went out to the United States later that year, to study Kinesiology at Mississippi College, as well as playing for the women’s soccer team.
+Hayes went out to the United States later that year.
+She studied Kinesiology at Mississippi College as well as playing for the women’s soccer team.

 Being a student-athlete is quite a unique experience, for anyone.
 As well as studying for a life-changing degree, you’re also, in Hayes’ situation, a full-time footballer travelling the country too.

-The Warrington-native spoke at length about her time studying and playing at Mississippi College and believes being a student-athlete “helped” with the transition into the professional game.
+The Warrington-native spoke at length about her time studying and playing at Mississippi College.
+Hayes believes being a student-athlete “helped” with the transition into the professional game.

 “It’s a title that both defines and refines character as you grow in an environment that demands discipline, leadership, respect, hard work, passion, accountability, etc.

-“This combination of qualities are what separate you from everyone else and I honestly believe it puts you on a path for success in whatever direction you decide to go in.
+“This combination of qualities are what separate you from everyone else.
+I honestly believe it puts you on a path for success in whatever direction you decide to go in.

 “If I was to talk specifically about becoming a part of the 2% of athletes that actually make it pro, it was a huge part of the reason I was able to make the step into the pros.